DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/20 Remote File System.md

 Set the [endpointUrl](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/Configuration/#endpointUrl) option to the Url at which the widget can get the file system items.

+You can also use helpers for ASP.NET Core and ASP.NET MVC to access different file systems on the server side according to the protocol the **FileManager** widget uses.
+Refer to the [online documentation](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement) and [online demos](https://demos.devexpress.com/ASPNetCore/Demo/FileManager/Overview/) to get more information about the helpers.

-The data object sent back from the server contains attributes that store the file system items' key, name, size, modification date and so on.
-If these attributes' names differ from the conventional names, use the **[fieldName]Expr** options to map item properties.
+The data object, which is sent back from the server, contains attributes that store the file system items' key, name, size, modification date and so on.
+If these attribute names differ from the conventional names, use the **[fieldName]Expr** options to map item properties.

 ---